 Prepare the Filter

-If you see a gap under the filters while inserting the media trays, line the bottom part with some ceramic rings to prevent wastes from gathering down there.
+If you see a gap under the filters while inserting the media trays, line the bottom part with some ceramic rings to prevent waste from gathering down there.

 Install Mechanical Media